Virginia Institute of Marine Science

 Water quality -- Eastern Shore (Md. and Va.); Agricultural pollution -- Eastern Shore (Md. and Va.); Environmental quality; Pollution

 Luckenbach, M. W., Roberts, M. H., & Boyd, K. (1996) Preliminary evaluation of water quality in tidal creeks of Virginia's Eastern Shore in relation to vegetable cultivation.
 Special scientific report (Virginia Institute of Marine Science) ; no. 133..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V52F27
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V52F27